-- Water features and ecological constraints such as rivers/creeks and protected mangroves around Camellia-Rosehill. - Reduced road corridor options and, therefore, utility corridors. - The legacy of the industrial land uses in the area, i.e., soil contamination, need for infrastructure corridors

-- Soil contamination and coordination with treatments as the service trenches would be the lower excavations - Infrastructure constraints are relative to the proximity of the Precinct to sensitive roads and motorways, limiting avenues to install new utilities. - Existing infrastructure is set up for heavy industry and will require conversion.
+- Water features and ecological constraints such as rivers/creeks and protected mangroves around Camellia-Rosehill. - Limited road corridor options and, therefore, utility corridors. - The legacy of the industrial land uses in the area, i.e., soil contamination, need for infrastructure corridors, including coordination with treatments and deep excavations - Infrastructure constraints are relative to the proximity of the Precinct to sensitive roads and motorways, limiting avenues to install new utilities. - Existing infrastructure is set up for heavy industry and will require conversion.